| Atlantic

 - Black

-Francis.- Funny
+Francis.- Funny looking yet an extremely

-colors including the black version.
-The Red Francis
+the black version.
+The Red Francis is probably the most

 - Svava.-